When Hope Calls: Season 1 (2019)

-Season 2 (2021)
+Season 2 (2021-2025)

 Production

 When Hope Calls is a spin-off of the long running prime time series When Calls the Heart.
 Primary filming is at Powassan, Ontario, Canada.
 It is executive produced by Alfonso Moreno, Brian Bird, Brad Krevoy, Susie Belzberg Krevoy, Michael Landon Jr., Amanda Phillips Atkins, Jimmy Townsend, and Eric Jarboe.
 Confirmation of the project, the Hallmark Network's inaugural streaming series, was announced February 9, 2019 as part of Crown Media Family Networks' bi-annual Television Critics Association Winter Press Tour.

-On September 29, 2021, it was reported that the series had renewed for a second season, but would now be broadcast on GAC Family.
-It was also reported that When Calls the Heart actress Lori Loughlin would appear in the second season premiere, in her first television acting appearance since her arrest for her role in the 2019 college admissions bribery scandal.
+On September 29, 2021, it was reported that the series had renewed for a second season, but would now be broadcast on Great American Family.
+It was also reported that When Calls the Heart actress Lori Loughlin would appear in the second season premiere, in her first television acting appearance since her arrest for her role in the Varsity Blues scandal.

 Release

 When Hope Calls premiered in back-to-back double episodes on August 30, 2019 on the Hallmark Movies Now network digital streaming service.
 The first season was re-broadcast on Hallmark Channel starting in February 2020.
 A second season premiered on December 18, 2021, and is broadcast on GAC Family instead of being released by Hallmark.